Alan Wace: Early academic career

 From 1904 onwards, the BSA was engaged in an extended campaign in the Laconia region of southern Greece.
 Wace took part in his first excavation in 1905, under the leadership of the BSA's Frederick William Hasluck at Geraki in Laconia.
+In the same year, he discovered the Sanctuary of Artemis Orthia near Sparta, where he would excavate as part of a BSA team several times over the ensuing seasons.
 Over the following years, he generally spent autumns in Rome and summers on archaeological fieldwork in Greece.
 Alongside the archaeologist Marcus Tod, he reviewed the artefacts stored in the Archaeological Museum of Sparta; Tod specialised in the inscriptions while Wace catalogued the sculptures and other finds.
 He excavated the Menelaion sanctuary in 1909 alongside Maurice S. Thompson and John Percival Droop; his publication of the lead votive objects deposited there was described by the archaeologist Hector Catling in 1998 as "definitive and of permanent value".
 He also excavated with the BSA at Sparta, and was given charge of the work on a Roman bathhouse known as the "Arapissa", as well as that on the city's circuit wall.
 His other work in Laconia included the excavation of a number of tombs, a survey of the eastern coast of the Laconian Gulf, and a small-scale excavation of a shrine at Epidauros Limera.
 Outside Laconia, he worked with Gardner, who organised archaeological tours of Athens.
 Wace also contributed to a survey of Athens's Byzantine churches, collaborated on studies of the statue base of the charioteer Porphyrius and of the base of the Obelisk of Theodosius, both in Istanbul.
 In April 1905, he made a survey of the Magnesian peninsula in Thessaly alongside Albert William Van Buren of the American School of Classical Studies in Rome.